 3. 40% of global companies are hybrid.
 (Owl Labs)

 4. 52% of employees around the world work from home at least once per week.
 (Owl Labs)

 5. 68% of global employees work from home at least once per month.
 (Owl Labs)

 6. 18% of employees work remotely full time.
 (Owl Labs)

 7. 35% of respondents agree that remote work provides more opportunities for quality employment.
 (Owl Labs)

 8. 53% of respondents worldwide feel happy and productive at work.
 (Owl Labs)

-10. 52% of employees report working from home at least once per week, with 21% working from home more than once per week, 18% always working from home, and 13% one day per week.
+10. 52% of employees around the world report working from home at least once per week, with 21% working from home more than once per week, 18% always working from home, and 13% one day per week.
 (Owl Labs)

 11. 32% of employees report never or being unable to work from home.
 (Owl Labs)

-22. Most companies don't cover costs associated with remote work, such as internet or co-working spaces.
+24. Most companies don't cover costs associated with remote work, such as internet fees or membership at co-working spaces.
+(Buffer)